BITHIKA1992/Skyline_Uncertain_Graph/README.md

 Please do cite the following paper incase you are using this code.

-Suman Banerjee, Bithika Pal, Akshit Bhalla, and Mamata Jenamani.
+Suman Banerjee, Bithika Pal.
-DySky: Dynamic Skyline Queries on Uncertain Graphs.
-ACM Joint International Conference, 9 pages. https://doi.org/xxxx
+DySky: Dynamic Skyline Queries on Uncertain Graphs.  https://doi.org/xxxx